sisay2405/Phiscal-fitness-app/README.md

   ```

 ### Installation

+_Below is an example of how you can instruct your audience on installing and setting up your app.
+This template doesn't rely on any external dependencies or services._

 1. Get a free account at for firebase to create your own collection and add it to your .env file to connect your API to your Data base
 2. Clone the repo